 Yes you can!
-But, please take your Etsy receipt in with you just in case, as copy centers have a bad habit of hassling clients about copyrights.
-The copyright on your printables gives you the right to print for your own personal use, but sometimes (rarely) employees will turn people away instead of reading the fine print that gives you the right to print for your own personal use.
-Many employees are very poorly educated about copyrights, if at all.
-Having your receipt and the copyright release in hand will help in case that situation happens.
+But, please take your copyright release and Etsy receipt in with you just in case, as copy centers have a bad habit of hassling clients about copyrights due to their lack of understanding or improper training.
+The copyright on your printables gives you the right to print for your own personal use, but sometimes (rarely) employees.
+You do have the right to print for your own personal use, and having your copyright release and receipt in hand may help in case that situation happens.

 What type of printer do you use?